 Bangkok is many things to many people; one thing it is not is a museum town.
-However with that said, there are still plenty of museums to keep one occupied for at least several days including some rather unique ones.
+Many of the museums are fairly dated and fail to provide a fun, educational, modern and engaging atmosphere.
+However with that said, there are still plenty of museums to keep one occupied for at least several days including some rather esoteric and hidden away ones.

 Ananta Samakhom Throne Hall, Dusit Palace is one of the true highlights of a visit to Bangkok.
 Seems that many have already discovered this beauty based on the incredible amount of buses in the parking lot and the scores of groups that descend to see the dazzling beauty of the interior – but then based on it’s location (somewhat outside of the core of historical central Bangkok), many may not realize this is an attraction well worth going slightly out of your way for and or may not realized the signifigance of this location to the Royal Family.
 The throne hall is just one part of the Royal residences on this property (includes a number of Royal Halls and Royal Villas – of which only a few are open to the public).